ChristopheCIATTI/DesignPatternsPHP/README.md

-# Design Pattern
+# Android-SDK-Overview

-This is a repository whith Design pattern in php, with a test and explanation.
+This is a repository to present an overview of sdk android

+resource file and code source soon